Alfred I. du Pont: Death and legacy

 When du Pont died in 1935 in Jacksonville, Florida at age 70, his estate was valued at over $56 million, which, after estate taxes of $30 million, left $26 million.

 The vast majority of his fortune was left in testamentary trust with Jessie named as the principal trustee with complete discretion regarding use of any money, but in reality, she deferred business decisions to her brother, who took control of the assets, which included the large Florida landholdings of the St. Joe Company and industrial interests, including the Florida East Coast Railway.
 Jessie preferred to handle the philanthropic activities of the trust while Edward concentrated on making money.

 The fortune did not become a charitable trust until Jessie's death in 1970, which explains why $30 million in estate taxes were paid in 1935.
 The Alfred I. duPont Testamentary Trust's sole charitable beneficiary is the Nemours Foundation, which runs children's medical facilities in Delaware and Florida.

-Beginning in the 1970s, Delaware's Attorney General sued du Pont's brother-in-law Edward Ball and other trustees of the Nemours Foundation for failing to implement du Pont's mission for his Trust and for diverting its assets away from charitable needs in Delaware to fund Trust operations in Florida.
+Beginning in the 1970s, Delaware Attorney General sued du Pont's brother-in-law Edward Ball and other trustees of the Nemours Foundation for failing to implement du Pont's mission for his Trust and for diverting its assets away from charitable needs in Delaware to fund Trust operations in Florida.
+This legal action led to a 1980 settlement agreement, stipulating that no more than 50% of the trust's annual distributions could be spent outside Delaware.
+The agreement aimed to ensure that Delaware residents received the primary benefits of duPont's philanthropy, as outlined in his will.

 The case has continued into the 21st century.
+In 2017, Delaware Attorney General filed another lawsuit, asserting that the Nemours Foundation and the trust had breached the 1980 agreement by allocating more than the permitted 50% of funds to out-of-state operations.
+The lawsuit highlighted significant investments in facilities outside Delaware, including a $400 million hospital in Orlando, Florida, which was reportedly operating at a loss.
+Meanwhile, Delaware facilities faced budget cuts, prompting questions about the equitable distribution of resources.